 But which ones are the best?
 It’s difficult to make a definitive list of the most beautiful beaches in Spain, but here’s 10 to get you started.
 There’s a beach for everyone here, from volcanic black sand beaches in the Canary Islands, to the translucent water and soft sands of the Balearics, to the wilder shores of Galicia.

 CALA MACARELLETA, MENORCA

-The twin bays of Macarella and Macarelleta on the island of Mallorca are a recognisable symbol of Balearic tourism.
+The twin bays of Macarella and Macarelleta on the island of Menorca are a recognisable symbol of Balearic tourism.
 Both are pure heaven for views, immaculate sands, and swimming in its pristine turquoise waters.
 Cala Macarelleta is 20 minute a walk along the cliffs from the nearest car park, or you can access both bays by boat or walking from Cala Galdana.

-This iconic beach on Spain’s Atlantic coast is officially called Praia de Augas Santas (the Beach of the Holy Waters).
+This iconic beach on Spain’s Galician coast is officially called Praia de Augas Santas (the Beach of the Holy Waters).
 But it’s popularly known as Cathedrals Beach for the many stacks, arches and caves that grace the beach, and which you can only access at low tide.
 To help preserve this epic beauty, ticket reservations are now required to visit (bookable up to 30 days in advance).

 SES ILLETES, FORMENTERA

 If you’re looking for idyllic beaches with translucent waters and powdery soft sand then the Balearic island of Formentera is the one for you.
 The shallow waters of Ses Illetes are popular with those in the know, who make the short ferry ride over from Ibiza to this quiet little island for its beauty and simplicity.

 PAPAGAYO BEACH, LANZAROTE